Powercoders-Switzerland/2021-1-web-dev/Readme.md

-# Powercoders full-stack web development track, spring 2021
+# Powercoders web development track, spring 2021

 For an overview of the course, see the curriculum.